IndrekV/easy-smooth-scroll-links/readme.txt

 Stable tag: trunk

 == Description ==
- This plugin will enable you to easily create Page Anchors and add smooth scrolling effect to links that point to Page Anchors,instead of "jumping" to them.
-Easy Smooth Scroll Links WordPress Plugin is extremely useful for setting up a menu which can send you to different sections of a post.
+Create Page Anchors and add smooth scrolling effect to links that link to Page Anchors.
+You can set scroll speed and offset value.
+Works on IE, Firefox, Chrome...

  Features: